- 2 racks pork baby back ribs (about 4-1/2 pounds)

 - Rub ribs with oil.
-In a small bowl, combine the brown sugar, paprika, pepper, onion powder, garlic powder and cayenne; rub over ribs.
+In a small bowl, combine the brown sugar, paprika, pepper, garlic powder, onion powder and cayenne; rub over ribs.
 Wrap in a large piece of heavy-duty foil (about 28 in. x 18 in.).
 Seal the edges of foil.
 In a small bowl, combine barbecue sauce and beer; set aside.

-- Prepare grill for indirect heat.
-Grill ribs, covered, over indirect medium heat for 1 hour.
+- Grill ribs, covered, over indirect medium heat for 1 hour.
 Carefully remove ribs from foil.
-Place over direct heat; baste with sauce mixture.
-Grill 20 minutes or until meat is tender, turning and basting occasionally with sauce.
+Place over direct heat; baste with reserved sauce.
+Grill 20 minutes longer or until juices run clear and meat is tender, turning once and basting occasionally.
 Yield: 4 servings.